enviodev/docs/blog/2023-08-22-envio-grant-program-is-live.md

 ## How do I get involved?

 - Apply for the Envio “Build Bigger.
-Ship Faster" program by submitting a project proposal in Github or via the [form](https://forms.gle/8rMndoELXQY4QYBu9).
-Recommended steps:
+Ship Faster" program by submitting a project proposal in Github by following the steps below:
     - Fork the [envio-grant-program repository](https://github.com/Float-Capital/envio-grant-program/tree/main)
     - Create a new file in the **[project proposal folder](https://github.com/Float-Capital/envio-grant-program/edit/main/project%20proposals/)**
     - Outline your proposal using the [template](https://github.com/Float-Capital/envio-grant-program/blob/main/project%20proposals/proposal%20template) provided as guidance